15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 3. EXPLORE DUBROVNIK OLD TOWN’S HISTORIC BUILDINGS

-Dubrovnik Old Town is a total treasure trove of historic landmarks, and walking around only just scratches the surface of this interesting Roman city; there’s a lot more to discover beneath the surface than simply wandering past the Cathedral or sitting in a square with a coffee!
+Dubrovnik old town is absolutely layered with history, quirks and landmarks and walking around really only scratches the surface of this interesting Roman city, there’s a lot more to discover beyond strolling past the Cathedral or sitting in a square with a coffee!

-I would never have entered the Monastery or known about Rector’s Palace, a beautiful Gothic-Renaissance building with arched courtyards, carved staircases and preserved rooms – the backdrop is so perfect it attracts wedding photographers, which is what I witnessed when I was there, I bet the results were magazine-like!
+But also peak inside the Franciscan Monastery and Rector’s Palace, a beautiful Gothic Renaissance building with arched courtyards, carved staircases and preserved rooms – the backdrop is so perfect it attracts wedding photographers, Saturday mornings in particular!

 Woman in white dress walking towards Dubrovnik Cathedral in the Old Town, one of the top things to do in Dubrovnik Old Town.